itsapaulblem/Cosys_Airsim_Exploration/README.md

 Cosys-AirSim is a simulator for drones, cars and more, with extensive API support, built on [Unreal Engine](https://www.unrealengine.com/).
 It is open-source, cross platform, and supports hardware-in-loop with popular flight controllers such as PX4 for visually realistic simulations.

 This fork is based on the last public AirSim release from Microsoft's GitHub.
-Paulsys-Lab made extensive modifications to the CoSys-AirSim platform to support multiple projects and research goals.
+Paulsys made extensive modifications to the CoSys-AirSim platform to support multiple projects and research goals.
 The [original AirSim MIT license](https://github.com/Cosys-Lab/Cosys-AirSim/blob/main/LICENSE) applies to all native AirSim source files.

----
 ### **🌍 Platform Comparison: Why Cosys-AirSim over Alternatives?**

 **AirSim vs CoSys-AirSim:**